-The actor joined the Dublin Verse-Speaking Society and occasionally read poetry on radio.
-Following the war in the 1950s Liam went back to New York playing Canon McCooey in “The Wayward Saint” on Broadway which won him the George Jean Nathan Award for his performance.
+The actor joined the Dublin Verse-Speaking Society and occasionally read poetry on the radio.
+Following the war in the 1950s, Liam went back to New York playing Canon McCooey in “The Wayward Saint” on Broadway which won him the George Jean Nathan Award for his performance.

 Clip of Liam Redmond as Professor Swain in The Avengers

 Liam Redmond retired to a quiet life in Dublin in the late 1970s, following a decade of declining health, and later passed away aged 76 in Dublin on October 28, 1989.
 He was married to Barbara MacDonagh (17 August 1936 – 17 November 1987), who he had met while he was the Director of the Dramatic Society and she was the Secretary.
 They had four children.
 Wife Barbara’s brother was Donagh MacDonagh, who was not only a judge but a playwright, poet, and author.

 A report in the Limerick Leader in 1960 of his role in the drama Under Ten Flags.

 |I See a Dark Stranger (1946)||Rooney (1958)|

 |Daughter of Darkness (1948)||She Didn’t Say No!
 (1958)|

 |Saints and Sinners (1949)||No Trees in the Street (1959)|